 Adjust kernel settings to better manage memory usage:

-– Modify vm.swappiness
+– Modify vm.swappiness:

-value reduces the tendency to use swap space:
+Lowering the swappiness value reduces the tendency to use swap space:

 echo 10 > /proc/sys/vm/swappiness